Within the definition of research, the following are not considered to be 'research' and would be exempt:

 - Performance reviews

 - Literary or artistic criticism

 - Research involving information freely available in the public domain.
-For example, published biographies, newspaper accounts of an individual's activities and published minutes of a meeting would not be considered 'personal data' or sensitive personal data requiring ethics review.
+For example, published biographies, newspaper accounts of an individual's activities and published minutes of a meeting, whilst still personal data under the Data Protection Act would not require ethics review.

 - Research involving anonymised records and data sets that exist in the public domain.
 For example, datasets available through the Office for National Statistics or the UK Data Archive where appropriate permissions have already been obtained and it is not possible to identify individuals from the information provided.